LaminSanneh/medical-appointment-app-ReactNative_Frontend/README.md

 - Allow organization admin to enable or disable doctor registration registration
 - Allow organization to require admin acceptance/confirmation after registration or automatically allow login
 - Allow patients to give doctor feedback and rating
+- Allow Selecting multiple continous times when creating an appointment

 ## Technical Requirement Items in the workings
 - Setup detox library testing